Patterns: |

 using 1.21

-using my-cool-addon-feature
+using the experiment my-cool-addon-feature

-using my-cool-addon-feature
+using the experiment my-cool-addon-feature

 Patterns: |